 Mrs. Ball has taught in Idaho Falls for more than thirty years.
 Twenty-two of those years have been spent teaching a multi-age classroom.
-She and her husband, Doug, are the parents of three children and have two adorable grandchildren.
+She and her husband, Doug, are the parents of three children and have three adorable grandchildren.
 Mrs. Ball’s family is an immense support in her life.
 She has been married to her husband for over forty years and they enjoy a life of cross country skiing, snowshoeing, running marathons, and mountain biking.
-Their dogs, Jewels and Ellie, love to go on all their sport adventures and bring such joy everyday.
+Their dog, Ellie, loves to go on all their sport adventures and brings such joy every day.

-In Mrs. Ball's classroom, you will not see students sitting in rows listening to hours of teacher instruction.
+- In Mrs. Ball's classroom, you will not see students sitting in rows listening to hours of teacher instruction.
 You will not see worksheets which are meant solely to test students on a teachers lecture.
 You will see engaged students who learn to love knowledge and discovery.
 The philosophies of Mrs. Ball's program fit so well with the Programmes of the International Baccalaureate.
-With the IB Programmes as a foundation and the principles of Mrs. Ball's classroom, Alturas will provide a rigorous, high quality education.
+With the IB Programmes as a foundation and the principles of Mrs. Ball's classroom, Alturas provides a rigorous, high-quality education.
 She has had incredible success with student growth and achievement and we look forward to seeing more teachers embrace and execute these philosophies.